 In fact, the fistuloscope, enters directly into the fistula tract, showing on the video all the tracks, that are quite often multiple and not recognized.

 After the initial diagnostic phase and the individuation of the internal opening, the surgical part is performed with cauterization of the tract/s and closure of the internal opening.

 We use for the internal opening closure, an advancement rectal flap that is a piece of mucosa and submucosa taken from the rectum (with an intact vascular pedicle) and transposed over the internal orifice in order to definitively close it.

-This procedure is performed in a Day Surgery setting, and the patient can go home and have shower the same day.
+This procedure is performed in a Day Surgery setting, and the patient can go home and have a shower the same day.
 He/she just needs to wash the external opening with saline solution twice a day.

-Healing is normally registered between 7 and 21 days, depending on the complexity of the fistula, with no need of painful dressings or special visits.
+Healing is normally registered between 7 and 21 days, depending on the complexity of the fistula, with no need for painful dressings or special visits.
 The patient is normally able to resume daily activities in 2-3 days.

 The proctologist at the proctology clinic at our center provides the best diagnosis of hemorrhoids, hemorrhoid treatment, hemorrhoidectomy, and hemorrhoid surgery.